 Also, if a leader or the management fails to act upon the feedback, then employees might feel that it was a pointless exercise.
 This will lead to employees not taking the surveys seriously and makes a dent on the accountability of the manager.
 Also, it might also lead to the loss of employee engagement.

 So, it is vital that when implementing a 360 Degree Appraisal system you act upon the data and come up with a result that satisfies everyone.

-360 degree performance appraisal is useful for an organization as they provide a holistic view of the employees’ performance.
-It provides the views from various perspectives which leads to fair feedback of an employees’ performance.
+360 Degree performance appraisal is useful for an organization as they provide a holistic view of the employees’ performance.
+It provides the views from various perspectives which leads to the fair feedback of an employees’ performance.